 Poor Excuse for Not Automating Testing

-Recently I came across and participated in a social media exchange that proposed that automating product testing (software) was really not helpful.
-Their assertion was backed with comments about personnel new to testing will be unable to learn how to test.
+Recently I came across and participated in a social media exchange that proposed that automating product testing (software) was not helpful.
+Their assertion was backed with comments about personnel new to testing who cannot learn how to test.

 Testing and System Complexity